weijiekwang/AERPAW/README.md

 ### Prepare UAV and UGV resources for an experiment

-Set up the radio transmitter on the rover:
+On the rover E-VM, set up the radio transmitter:

 ```
 cd /root/Profiles/ProfileScripts/Radio